 Acts 27 is a magnificent sea story (and it stands in a good tradition of Greek literature), but it is far more than just a sea story.
 The setting and the event push you to trust God’s gracious gift of life.

 God graciously spares lives.
 God’s protection goes with the one proclaiming his Word.
 This is not just a good sea story, though it is that, recorded by one who was an experience traveler though not a professional sailor, nor is it simply an account of Paul’s heroics, though his calm advice under pressure was instrumental in saving the lives of all on board.
 Rather, Luke’s interest is in Paul as the bearer of the good news, journeying towards the capital of the world empire.
-The howling, hope-sapping storm, the Euraquilo or notheaster, could have been the end of the apostolic mission, much to Satan’s delight, but God is not about to let his Word or his messenger perish in this storm.
-Luke’s account reminds one of Homer’s classic description of a storm in Book 5 of The Odyssey, but more likely Luke, and the Holy Spirit who inspired him, want you to think in biblical terms focusing on the storms of the Book of Psalms, which reveal the power of the true God, an on the storm in Jonah 1.
+The howling, hope-sapping storm, the Euraquilo or northeaster, could have been the end of the apostolic mission, much to Satan’s delight, but God is not about to let his Word or his messenger perish in this storm.
+Luke’s account reminds one of Homer’s classic description of a storm in Book 5 of The Odyssey, but more likely Luke, and the Holy Spirit who inspired him, want you to think in biblical terms focusing on the storms of the Book of Psalms, which reveal the power of the true God, and on the storm in Jonah 1.
 There God hurled a storm upon the sea to drive a reluctant prophet back to his preaching.
 Here the storm hinders the willing apostle and threatens the progress of the gospel to the political center of the empire, but God’s protection confirms his care of his servant.

 “For the sake of the gospel Paul had wrestled [in prayer] for the safety of the ship.
 The angel had revealed to him that, although the ship would be lost, all persons on board would be spared.
 God had put the lives of all crew members and passengers into Paul’s hands; their deliverance was the answer to Paul’s prayer.
-They would all realize that it is safe to be under the protection of the Word of God.”
-(S. G. DeGraaf, Promise and Deliverance, Vol. 4, p.
+They would all realize that it is safe to be under the protection of the Word of God.” , Vol. 4, p.
+239).S.
+G. DeGraaf, Promise and Deliverance, Vol. 4, p.
 239

 Q .What is your only comfort in life and death?†

 A. That I am not my own, but belong with body and soul, both in life and in death, to my faithful Saviour Jesus Christ.
 He has fully paid for all my sins with His precious blood, and has set me free from all the power of the devil.
 He also preserves me in such a way that without the will of my heavenly Father not a hair can fall from my head; indeed, all things must work together for my salvation.
 Therefore, by His Holy Spirit He also assures me of eternal life and makes me heartily willing and ready from now on to live for Him.
-(Heidelberg Catechism, Lord’s Day 1).
+(Heidelberg Catechism, Lord’s Day 1)

 God’s gracious gift is protection and is life itself.
 He has even given you, his church, the lives of those around you!